How to Use Audit Walkthroughs to Find Control Weaknesses

 • Make observations

-By asking questions, inspecting documents, and making observations, we are evaluating internal controls to see if there are weaknesses that would allow errors or fraud to occur.
+By asking questions, inspecting documents, and making observations, we are evaluating the design and implementation of internal controls to see if there are weaknesses that would allow errors or fraud.
 Audit standards do not permit the use of inquiries alone.
 Observations and inspections must also occur.

 Some auditors believe that audit walkthroughs (or documentation of controls for significant transaction cycles) are not necessary if the auditor is assessing control risk at high.
 This is not true.
 While the auditor can assess control risk at high, she must first gain an understanding of the cycle and the related controls.
 In other words, the auditor can’t default to high.
 Risk assessment procedures are required.